TomSavard/RNA_Triplets/README.md

 We aim at providing a C++ implementation of a dynamic programming scheme for the Strand soup Interaction model.
 This model is found in the following paper :

-RNA Triplet Repeats: Improved Algorithms for Structure Prediction and Interactions Kimon Boehmer1, Sarah J. Berkemer1,2, Sebastian Will1, Yann Ponty1
+**RNA Triplet Repeats: Improved Algorithms for Structure Prediction and Interactions**
+Kimon Boehmer1, Sarah J. Berkemer1,2, Sebastian Will1, Yann Ponty1

+---

+## Project Overview

+This project implements the Nussinov algorithm and extends it to the Strand Soup Interaction model for RNA secondary structure prediction.

 ___

-Our first task is to provide an implementation for the nussinov algorithm.
-We will make a first implementation in python and then when the logic is well understood, change to a c++ implementation.

-___

 ## Nussinov algorithm

-This algorithm aims at predicting the secondary structure of the RNA.
+This algorithm aims at predicting the secondary structure of a single RNA strand.
 It does so by finding the optimal base-pairing that maximizes the number of base pairs in a sequence.

-#### The problem
+### The problem

 Given an RNA sequence S of length n.
-The goal is to find the structure tha maximizes the number of base pairing.
+The goal is to find the structure that maximizes the number of base pairs.
 It is represented via a Matrix M[i,j] :
 - i and j represent indices of bases in the RNA sequence
-- M[i,j] is the maximum number of base pairing in the sequence S[i,j]
+- M[i,j] is the maximum number of base pairs in the sequence S[i,j]

-#### Solving
+### Solving

 We use a dynamic programming approach.
-It is composed of two main functions : the filling of the energy matrix and then the reconstruction of the minimum energy structure based on this matrix.
+It is composed of two main functions :

+1. **Filling the Minimum Energy Matrix**
+   Computes the minimum energy matrix using dynamic programming.

+2. **Backtracking for the Minimum Energy Structure**
+   Extracts the optimal RNA secondary structure by tracing back through the computed matrix.

 ### Function 1 : Filling the minimum energy matrix